 Parents and carers, we appreciate how much time and effort you have already put in to supporting your child with their learning and hope that this continues into Key Stage 2.
 Here is some information which we will obviously also share with the children:

 - We can see that there are some really keen and able readers in the class and we hope to continue to encourage this love of reading.
 In Year 3, the children will continue to choose books from the correct Accelerated Reader level and they will do an online quiz to demonstrate their understanding of the book in school before they move on to the next book.
 As in Year 2, children are expected to read a minimum of 4 times a week at home with an adult.
-At this age, even for more able readers, it is very important that children still practise reading aloud; fluency and keeping the reader engaged with expression and intonation are key skills.
+At this age, even for more able readers, it is very important that children still practice reading aloud; fluency and keeping the reader engaged with expression and intonation are key skills.
 More able readers may sometimes choose to read to themselves, then explain what has happened to an adult and discuss any words or concepts they were unsure of.
 Please could you record the reading you do together in your child’s school reading record and sign it.

 - Times tables are tested every week.
 By the end of Year 3 the children will be expected to know all multiplication and division facts for the 2, 5, 10, 3 and 4 times tables.
 Please encourage your child to practice on the times tables sheets that come home each week.